sahin-abdullah/flight-delay-prediction/data-wrangling/README.md

 ```
 python flight_delay.py 2012-01 2012-12 2012_final
 ```
-The filename does not have .csv file extension.
+The filename should not have .csv file extension.
 Any flight and weather data between given date range will be ready under ~/data/flight_data folder.